justeattakeaway/pie/packages/tools/generator-pie-component/README.md

 To do this, run `yarn link` from the root of the `generator-pie-component` folder in the mono-repo.

-Once you have done this, running `yo @justeattakeaway/generator-pie-component` will run your local copy of the generator (rather than the version installed globally via NPM/Yarn).
+Once you have done this, running `npx yo @justeattakeaway/pie-component` will run your local copy of the generator (rather than the version installed globally via NPM/Yarn).